GitPaulo/Rescue-Robot/README.md

       -> If all victims have been rescued, go home.
     Informing the status of a discovered victim.

-The JASON Environment should minimally be responsible for:
+The Jason Environment should minimally be responsible for:

     Communicating with the EV3 brick.
     Displaying the map representing the current status of the mission.